 2004: The practice wins the competition for the tramway in Le Mans.
 This project is subsequently followed by other tramway projects, which will lead to worldwide acclaim in this field: Reims, Brest, Orleans, Casablanca, Tours and Liège.

-THE GROUP TODAY: Richez_Associés, led by Thomas Richez, Frédéric Blerot and Vincent Cottet, has over 30 years of experience.
+THE GROUP TODAY: Richez_Associés, led by Thomas Richez, Vincent Cottet and Pierre Champenois, has over 30 years of experience.
 Today, the 75-strong practice works on a variety of projects – residential, offices and public amenities, and manages development projects such as those in Montpellier, Bègles and Paris.
 We are renowned for our work designing public space, and are an acknowledged leader in tramway design.